The Best Occupational Therapy Apps for Adult Rehab Patients

 - Cognitive training

 Most of these apps are available on iTunes for Apple devices and on Google Play for Android devices.
+We want to note that none of these apps are sponsored and are recommended based on our own personal use.

 1. Coordination Training Apps